JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-03-30-summarizer_generic_jsl_en.md

 val pipeline = new Pipeline().setStages(Array(document_assembler, med_summarizer))

-val text = "Patient with hypertension, syncope, and spinal stenosis - for recheck.
+val text = """Patient with hypertension, syncope, and spinal stenosis - for recheck.
 (Medical Transcription Sample Report)
 SUBJECTIVE:
 The patient is a 78-year-old female who returns for recheck.
 She has hypertension.
 She denies difficulty with chest pain, palpations, orthopnea, nocturnal dyspnea, or edema.